 It’s not a multi-vendor marketplace if you don’t have any vendors.
 So, you will need to find vendors and convince them to join your platform.

 We recommend doing market research and lining up at least a few vendors early on – even before you start building the platform.
-Not only will this allow you to validate your idea and generate a little awareness, but it will create a pool of early adopters who are willing to test your platform and provide feedback.
+Not only will this allow you to validate your idea and generate a little awareness, but it will also create a pool of early adopters willing to test your platform and provide feedback.

 Here are a few ideas for finding your initial vendors:

-- join a bunch of Facebook groups for store owners
+- Join Facebook groups for store owners

-- create a few paid Google/Facebook/Instagram ads
+- Create a few paid Google, Facebook, and Instagram ads

-- go door-to-door the old school way if you’re starting a local marketplace
+- Go door-to-door the old-school way if you’re starting a local marketplace

 Now you will need to convince your vendors to join your platform, especially when you’re just starting out.
-What’s in it for them to join a marketplace that has barely any users?
+What’s in it for them to join a marketplace with barely any users?
 Here, you will need a landing page or a slide deck showcasing your value proposition and why it makes sense for a vendor to join you.
 Consider offering an incentive or two to your early adopters, such as lower (or waived) selling fees or a free onboarding service.

-Here’s how Etsy makes the onboarding process for new vendors a breeze:
+Etsy makes the onboarding process so easy

 First, they really go out of their way to answer all possible questions a new vendor may have on its “Sell on Etsy” landing page.
-This includes a few sections covering the selling features Etsy offers, a clear overview of the fee structure, a FAQ section and even a few highlights of existing sellers.
+This includes a few sections covering the selling features Etsy offers, a clear overview of the fee structure, a FAQ section, and even a few highlights of existing sellers.